15 Ways You Can Help Syrian Refugees NOW

 Videos show children gulping in air and being washed down with water in an attempt to remove the substance from their bodies.

 Exposure to chemical agents is nothing new in Syria — SAMS has collected more than 200 such reports since 2012 — but despite this international governments, including the US, have failed to intercede.
 On Monday, the UN Security Council met, with the US and France promising joint action to stem the crisis.

 The United States has been reluctant to get involved, but last month US ambassador to the United Nations Nikki Haley warned that the US “remains prepared to act if we must,” Reuters has reported.

 On Jan.
-28, US President Trump signed an executive order banning some of the world’s most vulnerable people.
-The order called, “Protection of the Nation from Foreign Terrorist Entry into the United States” bans people from Syria indefinitely, and starts a 90-day ban on visas for people from Iraq, Iran, Sudan, Libya, Somalia, and Yemen — predominantly Muslim countries.
+28 of last year, US President Trump signed an executive order banning some of the world’s most vulnerable people.
+The order called, “Protection of the Nation from Foreign Terrorist Entry into the United States” banned people from Syria indefinitely, and started a 90-day ban on visas for people from Iraq, Iran, Sudan, Libya, Somalia, and Yemen — predominantly Muslim countries.

 This has left children, mothers, and families separated from one another.
 Fortunately, companies like Airbnb, Starbucks, and others have stepped up, offering free accommodation for those stranded as a direct result of this extremely hateful and intolerant policy.

 You can step up, too.
 Here are 15 ways to help refugees NOW.

 A Syrian displaced young girl who fled Raqqa city with her family carries a baby carseat on her head upon her arrival at a refugee camp, in Ain Issa town, northeast Syria, July 24, 2017.